AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 > “Our competitors have seen that, and definitely take advantage of the fact that we have a gap specifically in outbound sales,” Dorsey said at the bank’s global technology, media and communications conference.
 “And we’re figuring out more of a balance there, and not being so stubborn about being technology-first and -focused.” **(PAYMENT DIVE)**

+>“We’re focused on providing financial support across communities, like the ability to share resources in a secure, inclusive, and traceable manner through advanced ML technologies,” said De Freitas. **(GOOGLE CLOUD)**

+Cash App and Block Inc. are furthering their efforst to create a more personalized service and smart tools that allow the general population to make better financial decisions through AI.

 ### **<ins>Who is the company's intended customer?
 Is there any information about the market size of this set of customers?</ins>**

  Cash App opened its services for it to be tailored to teens.
 However, both minors and adults can use the app.
 If a minor gets permission from their parent(s) they can gain access to more Cash App features, such as direct deposit, bitcoin, and stocks.